VaspulaVijayaLakshmi/System-Design/README.md

 -> SHA is a family of algorithms (SHA-1, SHA-2, SHA-3, etc.), more secure, widely used in digital signatures, TLS, blockchain, etc.

+____________________________

+Locks :

+Distributed lock with a TTL (Time To Live) using a distributed system like Redis.
+Redis is an in-memory data store that supports distributed locks and is well-suited for high-concurrency environments.

+It offers high availability and can be used to implement a distributed lock mechanism for the ticket booking process.

+Here is how it would work:

+When a user selects a ticket, acquire a lock in Redis using a unique identifier (e.g., ticket ID) with a predefined TTL (Time To Live).
+This TTL acts as an automatic expiration time for the lock.

+If the user completes the purchase, the ticket's status in the database is updated to "Booked", and the lock in Redis is manually released by the application after the TTL.

+If the TTL expires (indicating the user did not complete the purchase in time), Redis automatically releases the lock.
+This ensures that the ticket becomes available for booking by other users without any additional intervention.